sttadic/the-dev-notebook/React/04_HooksAdvanced.md

 });
 ```

-This effect will run **after every render** — including initial mount and on every update.
+This effect will run **after every render** — including initial mount and on every update because it since it has no dependencies specified (no dependency array).
+In case of empty dependency array ([]), it runs only once after the initial render. <br>
+This is the default behavior of `useEffect` — it runs _after_ the component renders, allowing you to perform side effects without blocking the UI.<br>
+You can think of it as a **callback** that runs _after_ React has painted the UI.

 ---